 Intestacy is the condition of the estate of a person who dies owning property greater than the sum of his or her enforceable debts and funeral expenses without having made a valid Will or other binding declaration.

 The distribution of the property of a person who dies intestate is the responsibility of the administrator of the estate.
 Typically the administrator is a person with an interest in the estate and is chosen by the court having jurisdiction over the person's property.

-It is common for the Public Trustee and Guardian to act as administrator in such cases.
+It is common for the next of kin to request the Public Trustee and Guardian to act as administrator in such cases.